Desertcart purchases this item on your behalf and handles shipping, customs, and support to Japan.

 | Model Number | Mix8 |

-| Number of Channels | 8 |
+| Number Of Channels | 8 |

-| Number of channels | 8 |
+| Number Of Items | 1 |

 | Output Connector Type | 3.5 mm jack |